oranthony/quiz_app/README.md

 ## No polymorphism in Dart :(
 Dart doens't support function overloading which allows to have two functions with the name but different parameters.
 So I had to create two seperate functions instead of one.
 ![alt text](./doc/Function-overloading.png "Function overloading")

+# Suggestions for a V2
+- Replace the Singleton by Dependency Injection / Serivce Locator like GetIt.
+  - Makes testing easier
+  - Provides a more scallable solution / less coupling